The Boxcar Children

-The Boxcar Children is a children's book series originally created and written by American first-grade school teacher Gertrude Chandler Warner and currently published by Penguin Random House.
+The Boxcar Children is a children's book series originally created and written by American first-grade school teacher Gertrude Chandler Warner and currently published by Random House Children's Books.
 It was previously published through Albert, Whitman and Company until 2023.
 Today, the series includes over 160 titles, with more being released every year.
 The series is aimed at readers in grades 2–6.

-Originally published in 1924 by Rand McNally (as The Box-Car Children) and reissued in a shorter revised form in 1942 by Albert Whitman & Company, The Boxcar Children tells the story of four orphaned children: Henry, Jessie, Violet, and Benny Alden.
+Originally published in 1924 by Rand McNally (as The Box-Car Children) and reissued in a shorter revised form in 1942 by Albert Whitman & Company, The Boxcar Children tells the story of four orphaned siblings: Henry, Jessie, Violet, and Benny Alden.
 They create a home for themselves in an abandoned boxcar in the forest.
-They eventually meet their paternal grandfather, who is a wealthy and kind man (although the children had believed him to be cruel since he did not like their mother).
-The children decide to live with him, who moves the beloved boxcar to his backyard so the children can use it as a playhouse.
+Eventually, the Aldens meet their paternal grandfather, who is a wealthy and kind man (although the children had believed him to be cruel since he did not like their mother).
+The children decide to live with him, who moves the beloved boxcar to his backyard so they can use it as a playhouse.
 The book was adapted as a film of the same name in 2014 and the sequel novel Surprise Island was released as a film in 2018.
 Based on a 2007 online poll, the National Education Association listed the original book as one of its "Teachers' Top 100 Books for Children".
 In 2012, the original novel was ranked among the all-time "Top 100 Chapter Books", or children's novels, in a survey published by School Library Journal.

 In the subsequent books, the children encounter many adventures and mysteries in their neighborhood or at the locations they visit with their grandfather.
 The majority of the books are set in locations the children are visiting over school holidays such as summer vacation or Christmas break.
 Only the first 19 stories were written by creator Warner.
 Other books in the series have been written by other writers, but always feature the byline "Created by Gertrude Chandler Warner".
 While the Alden children age in Warner's books, they remain younger in the ones published after her death, with each book set around its publication date.